mmehrab-pz/weather/README.md

 View the selected city directly on the map with live updates.

 🌡️ **Detailed Weather Information**
-Displays temperature, humidity, wind speed, pressure, visibility, and date.
+Displays temperature, humidity, wind speed, pressure, visibility and date.

 📅 **5-Day Forecast**
 View weather predictions for the next five days in a clean, organized layout.